The pentagram map, Poncelet polygons, and commuting difference operators: The spectral curve

 up to a constant factor and higher order terms.
 So, when $u_0 \in \Sigma$, we have the following two cases:\\\\ \textbf{Case 5.} $u_0 \in \Sigma$, and $\xi_1$ is finite at the preimage $X$ of $u_0$.
 In this case, in view of Remark \ref{dersol}, the determinant in \eqref{asym} is the Wronskian of two independent solutions of $\D_+\D_-\eta = u_0\eta$, so $\zeta(u) \sim t^2 = u - u_0$ and thus has a simple zero at $u_0$.\\ \\ \textbf{Case 6.} $u_0 \in \Sigma$, and $\xi_1$ has a pole of order $d$ at the preimage $X$ of $u_0$.
 In this case, renormalizing $\xi$ as in Case 2, we get that $\zeta$ has a pole of order $2d - 1$ at $u_0$. \\\\ In the latter case, one can regard a pole of order $2d - 1$ as a pole of order $2d$ that collided with a simple zero.
 With this understanding, the number of zeros of $\zeta$ is equal to the number of branch points of $w$, while the number of poles of $\zeta$ is twice the number of poles of $\xi_1$ (with some zeros and poles possibly cancelling each other out).
 And since the number of zeros of $\zeta$ is equal to the number of its poles, it follows that the number of poles of $\xi_1$ is half the number of branch points of $w$, which is $2g + 2$.
 Furthermore, since $Z_+$ is not a pole of $\xi_1$, while $Z_-$ is its pole of order $1$ (see Proposition \ref{behinf}), it follows that the number of poles of $\xi_1$ in $\Gamma \setminus \{Z_\pm\} $ is exactly $g$, as desired. \end{proof}

-\begin{corollary} In the rational case, all functions $\xi_k$ are holomorphic in $\Gamma\, \setminus \, \{Z_\pm\} $, while in the elliptic case all of them have at worst a simple pole at one and the same point $X_p$, and no other poles. \end{corollary} \begin{proof} Since $\xi_0 = 1$ and $\xi_1$ have these properties, the result follows from \eqref{xirel} by induction. \end{proof}
+\begin{corollary} In the rational case, all functions $\xi_k$ are holomorphic in $\Gamma\, \setminus \, \{Z_\pm\} $, while in the elliptic case all of them have at worst a simple pole at one and the same point $X_p$, and no other poles. \end{corollary} \begin{proof} First note that $\xi_0 \equiv 1$ by construction.
+Furthermore, in the rational case $\xi_1$ is holomorphic in $\Gamma\, \setminus \, \{Z_\pm\} $ by Proposition \ref{gpoles}.
+So both $\xi_0$ and $\xi_1$ are holomorphic in that domain.
+At the same time, by~\eqref{xirel} we have